slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-11/packetizer_raw_output.md

 Revise Section 5.3 to correctly attribute spki-pin-set and certificate-authority to the ietf-acl-tls module, or update the iana-tls-profile module if that was the intended design.

+**Severity:** Medium
+  *Basis:* Misattribution may lead to misunderstandings regarding module boundaries and IANA’s role in maintaining parameter definitions.

+**Confidence:** High

 ---